-We all have a lot of things to be thankful for this Thanksgiving and extra weight is definitely not one of them.
+We all have a lot of things to be thankful for this Thanksgiving, but extra weight is not one of them.
 While you reflect about what’s most important to you in your life, you’ll probably find good health to be high on your list.
-It’s easy to overindulge during Thanksgiving, but you can kick of the holiday season with a healthier Thanksgiving by following these tips from EmblemHealth:
+It’s easy to overindulge during Thanksgiving, but you can kick of the holiday season with a healthier Thanksgiving by following these tips:

 Stay active.
 Taking a walk or playing football can burn calories and become a new family tradition.

 Don't skip breakfast.
 A good breakfast can help curb appetite later in the day.
 People who are not too hungry are less likely to overeat at mealtime.